Art and Wisdom in the Desert

-With its staircases that I climbed that led to nowhere, it seemed something of a genuflection to the labyrinth of Petrarch, likewise immortalised by Umberto Eco in his novel “The Name of the Rose” and in the movie of the same name.
-From vantage points at the top of these staircases I could see in the distance mirages of water, in multiple directions.
+I climbed staircases that led to nowhere, and it seemed something of a genuflection to the labyrinth of Petrarch, likewise immortalised by Umberto Eco in his novel “The Name of the Rose” and in the movie of the same name.
+From vantage points at the top of these staircases I could see in multiple directions distant mirages of water.
 When I mentioned this to my driver he commented how dangerous mirages in the desert and in life can be, because they can tempt a thirsty man to his death.
-On hearing his response I was struck not for the first time, by how the desert people like my driver, use desert experiences and in particular the constant search for water as metaphors for Being, for relationships and for life in general.
+On hearing his response I was struck, not for the first time, by how the desert people like my driver use desert experiences (and in particular the constant search for water) as metaphors for Being, for relationships and for life in general.

 From on-high I had also seen in the distance what looked like a scarecrow, and in the shimmering heat it seemed to shiver with life.
-My driver told me that the nomads also use scrap metal in the form of discarded pots and pans covered in soot and draped on sticks and on acacia trees as scarecrow structures.
+My driver told me that the nomads also build scarecrows from scrap metal in the form of discarded pots and pans covered in soot and draped on sticks and on acacia trees.
 The soot is applied because upturned pots covered in soot are said, in Berber culture at least, to ward off the Evil Eye.